Training programs at StrongFast use "Blended Fitness." What is it and why is it special? Read on!

 Who Is Blended Fitness For?

 StrongFast Blended Fitness is currently only available to those fortunate enough to live in the Buffalo, NY area.
-(The StrongFast Fitness studio is located in Cheektowaga.)
-Some basic internet skills are needed such as using email and optional video chats.
+In-person sessions take place at 7 Tigers Martial Arts in Cheektowaga or, in some cases, at your home.
+Some basic internet skills are needed such as using email and Skype for video chats.
 Blended Fitness is for people who can exercise on their own rather than needing a trainer to guide and motivate them through each workout.
 (Blended Fitness provides daily checks on your progress as a form of accountability.)

 You should have access to some kind of equipment, but you don't need much!
-A gym membership is great (if you can get there regularly) but some simple equipment at home will suffice and you can get even started with nothing at all (for example, walking and doing body weight exercises).
+Some simple equipment at home will suffice and you can get even started with nothing at all (for example, walking and doing body weight exercises).

-Since Blended Fitness is so customized, it's great for men or women of any age, any fitness level, any schedule, and any goal.
-(My personal specialty is training folks over 40.)
+Since Blended Fitness is so customized, it's great for men or women of any fitness level, any schedule, and any goal.